codex-academy/HTML/4-new-html-form-features.md

 The `pattern` attribute allows for validation on the input based on the supplied a Regular Expression.
 RegEx is very powerful, so this can be very useful.
 It can also be very complicated, though!

 Another useful, but potentially evil attribute is `autofocus`.
-This brings the user's brings the focus of the page to the `input` with the `autofocus` attribute on.
+This brings the user's focus of the page to the `input` with the `autofocus` attribute on.
 This can be more annoying than helpful, so be very sure that it will help your users more than hinder them!

 Here's an example showing the new attributes: [form-helper-attributes.html](form-helper-attributes.html).